VCSFA-MARS/ThinSat-Program/xChip Curriculum Outline.md

 * Basic code structure, syntaxes
 * Have them upload a code, minor modifications
 * No deeper learning, because this lab will be a lot of new info already
+> OLED colors are defined by hardware.
+Library includes fonts, but its a pain in the ass to get to work.

 Lab x: Light Sensor and OLED
 * How does the chip work?